Vestia Board Members

 Paul qualified as an accountant (CIPFA) in 1986 having spent his career up to that date working in the NHS and Local Government.
 Shortly after qualifying, he moved to KPMG, working in the public and not for profit sectors as an internal and external audit manager with occasional consultancy assignments (5 years).

 Paul then moved to the Further Education Funding Council (5 years) and from there onto Oxford Brookes University where he has worked since 1997, initially as Director of Finance and Legal Services (11 years) and then as Registrar and Chief Operating Officer, including Clerk to the Board (7 years).
+After stepping down as Registrar and Chief Operating Officer in April 2016 Pau worked part-time for the University as Director of Infrastructure Investment.
+He retired from the University at the end of 2017.

 - Strategy development, planning and implementation;